 - We present a novel approach to extract semantic concept correspondences from Wikipedia articles.
 We propose the use of finite state machines (FSM) to parse Wikipedia definitions and extract the relevant concepts. - We use a comprehensive set of semantic patterns to identify all kinds of semantic relations listed in Table 1.
 The proposed approach is highly flexible and extensible.
-It can also extract multiple relations from a single Wikipedia article. - We evaluate our approach against different subsets of Wikipedia covering different domains.
-The results show the high effectiveness of the proposed approach to determine semantic concept relations.
+It can also extract multiple relations from a single Wikipedia article. - We show how we can distinguish between entity articles and concept articles by using the categories in which articles are listed. - We evaluate our approach against different subsets of Wikipedia covering different domains.
+The results show the high effectiveness of the proposed approach to determine semantic concept relations. - We provide a theoretic evaluation on an existing mapping, showing new correspondences that can be resolved by the knowledge gathered from Wikipedia.

 In the next section we discuss related work.
 Section 3 introduces the notion of semantic patterns and outlines which kinds of patterns we use for discovering semantic relations.
 Section 4 describes the new approach to extract semantic relations from Wikipedia in detail.
-In Section 5 we evaluate the approach for different test cases.
-We conclude with a summary and outlook (Section 6).
+In Section 5 we evaluate the approach for different test cases from different domains.
+Finally, we briefly report on applying our approach to the entire Wikipedia and on the use of the new relations for improving existing ontology mappings (Section 6) before we conclude with a summary and outlook (Section 7).

-RELATED WORK 2.
+2. Related Work